About a hundred years ago, the totem carving art form began to decline due to a couple of factors, including:

 It's entirely possible that totem pole production could have been extinguished had no one intervened to save the art form.
 But totem carving is a thriving art form once again, due to the efforts of those artists who recognized totems' importance in American Indian and North American history.

-To learn more about totem poles and other American Indian art forms, follow the links on the next page.
+To learn more about totem poles and other American Indian art forms, follow the links below.

 - Basti, Maryanne Kathleen.
 "Totem Poles of the North American Northwest Coast Indians."
 Yale-New Haven Teachers Institute.
 2 Feb 2008. http://www.yale.edu/ynhti/curriculum/units/1985/6/85.06.01.x.html

 - Benson, Steve.
 Personal Interview.
 22 Jan 2008.
 President, The Wood Age.